 I hit my artistic stride in college, at George Mason University.
 I was fortunate enough to have phenomenal professors that challenged me in every way possible.
 I graduated in May of 2014, and was surprised with the honor of receiving the Undergraduate Academic and Artistic Achievement Award.

 My tattooing career began in August of 2011, and I tested and received my license in the state of Virginia in May of 2014.
-American Traditional and Illustrative tattooing have been my main influences as a young tattooer, though I strive to push my tattoo work in my own unique ways.
-I am ecstatic to be doing what I love every day, and I am always pushing myself to be better than I was yesterday.
+American Traditional and Illustrative tattooing have been my main influences, though I strive to push my tattoo work in my own unique ways.
+I am ecstatic to be doing what I love every day, and I am always pushing myself to be better.

 How do I set up an appointment with Tara?

 What should I bring to my consultation?

 An open mind, as well as any visual material that you think might be helpful.
 The reference photos work as a guide to give Tara an idea of what sort of style you are drawn to – it does not have to be exactly what you want.
 Please be as precise as you can and have your thoughts organized.
 Although Tara loves drawing, she does not have time to re-draw your image over and over again because there was a lack of communication.

 When can I see my tattoo design?

 How much do tattoos cost?

 For one session tattoos Tara is able to give a quote for the tattoo upfront.
-For larger, multi-session projects, Tara charges strictly by the hour.
+For larger, multi-session projects, Tara works at $180 an hour.
 It is nearly impossible to guess the cost of a tattoo via e-mail, so Tara rarely produces estimates prior to the in-person consult.
 She typically books clients in half day (3-4hr) or full day (6-7hr) increments.